etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 ### Accounting file

-Etendo also allows choosing the accounting csv file with the corresponding chart of accounts ([Account Tree](../../../user-guide/etendo-classic//basic-features/financial-management/accounting/setup.md#account-tree)) to upload into the system from the field *Accounting File*.
+Etendo also allows choosing the accounting `CSV` file with the corresponding chart of accounts ([Account Tree](../../../user-guide/etendo-classic//basic-features/financial-management/accounting/setup.md#account-tree)) to upload into the system from the field *Accounting File*.

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process-2.png)